Andy Partridge: 2000s

 From 2002 to 2006, Partridge released demos of his songs under his own name as part of the Fuzzy Warbles album series on his APE House record label.
 Eight volumes of Fuzzy Warbles were made available, as well as The Official Fuzzy Warbles Collector's Album, which includes a bonus ninth disc Hinges.
 Partridge said that the impetus for the project was the proliferation of bootleggers who were selling low-quality copies of the material.
 He added that the Fuzzy Warbles set earned him more money than XTC's back catalog on Virgin.

-In 2007, Partridge released music as part of a trio known as Monstrance, made up of Partridge on guitar, Barry Andrews (an early member of XTC) on keyboards, and Martyn Barker on drums.
+In 2007, Partridge released music as part of a trio known as Monstrance, along with Barry Andrews (an early member of XTC) on keyboards, and Martyn Barker on drums.
 The group has released an album of the same name, as well as a download-only EP known as Fine Wires Humming a New Song.
 That same year, he collaborated once again with Andrews on the Shriekback album Glory Bumps.

 2010s–2020s

 In 2010, Partridge released a limited edition CD of music inspired by science fiction illustrator Richard M. Powers' art titled Powers.
 In 2012, he contributed eight co-written songs to Mike Keneally's album Wing Beat Fantastic.
-In 2016, he wrote a song "You Bring the Summer" for the Monkees' reunion album Good Times!; the 2018 follow-up, Christmas Party, included his "Unwrap You at Christmas".
+In 2016, he wrote "You Bring the Summer" for the Monkees' reunion album Good Times!; the 2018 follow-up, Christmas Party, included his "Unwrap You at Christmas".
 He became involved with the reunion project through the band's manager, a former journalist who sought to repay Partridge for an interview conducted decades earlier.

 In 2019, Partridge and Robyn Hitchcock completed the 13-years-in-the-making EP Planet England.
 In September, it was reported that the project would later be followed with a full-length LP of songs inspired by the Beatles.
 As of 2020, Partridge was working on recording versions of "hundreds of songs" that he originally wrote for other artists over the years.
 He said he would release them as "a series of records tentatively titled My Failed Songwriting Career".

-On July 23, 2021, Partridge released Volume 1 of 'My Failed Songwriting Career' through Burning Shed Records.
+On 23 July 2021, Partridge released Volume 1 of 'My Failed Songwriting Career' through Burning Shed Records.
 Tracks included on the EP were 'Ghost Train', 'Great Day', 'Maid Of Stars' and 'The Mating Dance'.
 In October 2022, he released 'My Failed Christmas Career', a collection of seasonal songs written for other artists.
 That same month, Partridge gave a rare interview in which he stated he has retired from writing new music.
+In June 2023, Partridge emerged to release a four-song EP with The 3 Clubmen (Partridge, Jen Olive, and Stu Rowe).
+A project in the works since 2010, Partridge has stated that a future 3 Clubmen release is planned.